TheBlueDotGame/The-Accountant/docs/_posts/2023-04-14-wy-the-accountant.md

 cover-img: /assets/img/14-04-23.png
 thumbnail-img: /assets/img/blockchain_block.png
 share-img: /assets/img/14-04-23.png
-tags: [software, motives, description, explonations]
+tags: [software, motives, description, explanations]
 ---

 There is plenty if not a gazillion blockchains on the market.
 Why then create a new one?